- Go wine tasting in Chile's famous Casablanca Valley

 Chat with a local specialist who can help organize your trip.

 Today you'll get out and explore on a half-day food tour of Santiago.
 It's an immersive experience that reveals the true beating heart of the city, which is found in its people, marketplaces, and cuisine.
-It's so informative, in fact, that by the end of it, you'll be an honorary Santiaguino.
+It's so informative that by the end of it, you'll be an honorary Santiaguino.

 Highlights of the tour include:

-A tasting of traditional Chilen dishes.
+- A tasting of traditional Chilen dishes.
 It's not enough to experience the kinetic energy of the marketplace—you'll want to do like a local and indulge your taste buds as well.
-You'll also get a glimpse into how some of Chile's most famous dishes are prepared.
+You'll also see how some of Chile's most famous dishes are prepared.

-Ascend to the top of Cerro San Cristóbal.
-After the market its time to hop on a cable car to the top of this hill that sits about 300 meters (984 feet) above the city.
-Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.
+- Ascend to the top of Cerro San Cristóbal.
+After the market, it's time to hop on a cable car to the top of this hill that sits about 984 feet (300 m) above the city.
+Enjoy the 360 degrees panoramas and take plenty of photos, as these are the most incredible views in Santiago.

-- Take a lunch break in the fashionably bohemian enclave in Barrio Bellavista.
+- Take a lunch break in the fashionably bohemian enclave of Barrio Bellavista.
 It's time for even more food, this time in the trendiest neighborhood in the city: Bellavista.
-Here you'll find a diverse array of funky cafés, international eateries, and high-end restaurants.
+Here, you'll find various funky cafés, international eateries, and high-end restaurants.

-After the tour, you will return to your hotel and can spend the remainder of the day relaxing.
+After the tour, you'll return to your hotel and can spend the remainder of the day relaxing.

 Tour Duration: Half-day (with English-speaking guide)

 Day 4: Maipo Valley Full-Day Tour